British girls' comics

 British girls' comics flourished in the United Kingdom from the 1950s through the 1970s, before beginning to decline in popularity in the 1980s and 1990s.
 Publishers known for their girls' comics included DC Thomson and Fleetway/IPC.
 Most titles appeared weekly, with the content primarily in picture-story format.
 The majority of the stories were serialized, with two or three pages per issue, over eight to twelve issues.
 They were marketed toward young teen girls.

 British girls' comics were often titled after common girls' names.
 Examples include Judy, Diana, Jackie, June, Penelope, Mandy, Tina, Sally, Tammy, Sandie, Debbie, Misty, Emma, Penny, Tracy, Suzy, and Nikki.

-Long-running titles included Bunty, Mandy, and Judy (all DC Thomson) and Tammy (IPC).
+Long-running titles included Bunty, Mandy, and Judy (all DC Thomson) and Jinty, Misty and Tammy (IPC).

 History

 Origin

 Girls' comics were the natural evolution of a trend that started with story papers.
 As boys' story papers like The Magnet and The Gem gained readerships of young teens, publishers like Amalgamated Press looked to expand the market by producing story papers for girls.
 Titles like School Friend, Schoolgirls' Own, and The Schoolgirl, all launched in the period 1919–1922, established a girls' market.

 By the end of World War II, story papers were phasing out in favor of comic books and television.
-The first girls' comics, Amalgamated Press' School Friend and Hulton Press' Girl, appeared in the early 1950s.
+The first girls' comics, Amalgamated Press' School Friend and Hulton Press' Girl, appeared in the early 1950s, with School Friend selling in excess of one million copies per week.
 (The School Friend comic was in fact the descendant of the School Friend story paper from the 1920s.)
 The girls' comics trend took off in the latter half of the 1950s, with the long-running titles Bunty and Judy, as well as titles like Boyfriend and Princess, all debuting in the years 1956–1960.
 (British romance comics, marketed toward older teen girls and young women, also flourished from the mid-1950s to the mid-1960s.
 Other than a few examples, however, romance titles had petered out by the mid-1970s.)

 DC Thomson had published its first girls' magazine, Bunty, in 1958.
 The success of this title led the company to publish Judy, which was also successful: between them, Bunty and Judy achieved a circulation of over one million.
 DC Thomson went on to launch other similar titles in the 1960s, including Jackie (1964), Diana (1965), and Mandy (1967).